✓ Editorial & Content Standards

 Established textbooks

-Foundational sleep science textbooks (e.g. Principles and Practice of Sleep Medicine) for non-contested physiological facts and mechanism descriptions.
+Foundational sleep science textbooks (e.g. Principles and Practice of Sleep Medicine, Kryger, Roth & Dement) for non-contested physiological facts and mechanism descriptions.

-Nathaniel Kleitman (1953)Discovery of the ultradian 90-minute sleep cycle.
-Foundation for all sleep cycle calculators on this site.
+Nathaniel Kleitman & William Dement (1957)Discovery of the ultradian 90-minute sleep cycle via EEG.
+Foundational basis for all cycle-based calculators on this site.
+Cycle duration cited as 90 min ± 10 min individual variation.

 Eve Van Cauter et al.Growth hormone secretion architecture during sleep.
 N3 deep sleep and nocturnal GH pulse.
-Referenced in napping and exercise content.
+Referenced in napping, exercise recovery, and sleep stage content.

 Content Update Policy